jon-r/jon-r.github.io/_design/RHC-Design.md

 layout: folio
 responsive: true

-intro: Red Hot Chilli Northwest specialise in the sale of refurbished commercial catering equipment.
-They needed a site that would show off the company’s regularly updating product list, serving both UK and across Europe.
+intro: 'Red Hot Chilli Northwest specialise in the sale of refurbished commercial catering equipment.
+They needed a site that would show off the company’s regularly updating product list, serving both UK and across Europe.<br>
+Sitelink: <a href="http://54.76.240.109/rhc/">Red Hot Chilli</a> <em>site not finalised</em>'

 images:
   - early_designs
   - brochure
-  - Two #3 tablet/mobile examples
+  - screens
 ---

 ###Web Design